-Study shows stagnating life expectancies in USJune 21st, 2012 in Health /
+Study shows stagnating life expectancies in USJune 21, 2012 in Medicine & Health / Health

 Despite modest gains in lifespan over the past century, the United States still trails many of the world's countries when it comes to life expectancy, and its poorest citizens live approximately five years less than more affluent persons, according to a new study from Rice University and the University Colorado at Boulder.